 Application

-There is no registration fee for the Indiana ‘25 Institute on Teaching Social Action.
+There is no registration fee for the Notre Dame ‘25 Institute on Teaching Social Action.
 However, we want to restrict participation in the institute to those faculty, staff or students who are committed to implementing this experiential social action course model.
 Please note that preparing and supporting students to launch their social action campaigns generally takes at least half of the course content and assignments.
 Some courses are directly on social action and change, while others address a societal issue (e.g., climate change, housing, poverty, etc.) around which students develop their campaigns.
 From experience, the social action campaign dimension of these courses takes up roughly half of the course work (readings, assignments, and in-class teaching and group work).